 Unspecific innate immune response

 In the unspecific immune response, first, the pathogen is engulfed and destroyed by phagocytes.
-We call this the so-called receptor-mediated phagocytosis which is, inter alia, performed by macrophages and granulocytes.
-The emerging fragments of the pathogen are then presented to the cells of the specific immune defense (B and T lymphocytes) – a process that is called opsonization.
+This is the so-called receptor-mediated phagocytosis, which is, inter alia, performed by macrophages and granulocytes.
+The emerging fragments of the pathogen are then presented to the cells of the specific immune defense (B-and T-lymphocytes) – a process that is called opsonization.

 Adaptive specific immune response

 The adaptive specific immune response is directed against a specific antigen which is already known to the body.
-In the cellular defense, the T lymphocytes are active while in the humoral defense, the antibodies of B lymphocytes are active.
-In case of a viral infection, cytotoxic T cells (killer T cells) are activated by the presented antigen andn destroy the foreign cell using perforins and granzymes.
+In the cellular defense, the T-lymphocytes are active, while in the humoral defense, the antibodies of B-lymphocytes are active.
+In case of a viral infection, cytotoxic T-cells (killer T-cells) are activated by the presented antigen and destroy the foreign cell using perforins and granzymes.

 Within the specific immune response, it is important to make a distinction regarding the major histocompatibility complex (MHC): there are responses of Class I MHC and of Class II MHC molecules.
 MHC molecules are integral plasma membrane proteins that are important in the antigen presentation during the immune response.

 - Class I MHC-mediated immune reaction:

 During a virus infection, viruses infiltrate the cells of the body and synthesize protein complexes that, in turn, are transferred to a class I MHC molecule.
 Cytotoxic T-lymphocytes recognize the change of the MHC complex and destroy the degenerated cell.

 - Class II MHC-mediated immune response: